This post may contain affiliate links. Read the full disclosure here.

 - Buttermilk: I decided to use buttermilk and WOW!
 The biscuit came out soft on the inside while being crisp on top.

-- Casserole dish: A 3-quart casserole dish will give you the best results.
+- Casserole dish: A 3-quart casserole dish (affiliate link) will give you the best results.

 How to make peach cobbler

 - Start this easy peach cobbler recipe by preheating the oven to 350°F. Prepare the 3-quart casserole dish by lightly buttering the bottom.

 - Finally, toss the peaches with the sugar.
 Set aside while you make the topping.